ElCabrii/CV/README.md

     - For Mac: [Docker Desktop](https://docs.docker.com/docker-for-mac/install/)
     - For Linux: [Docker Engine](https://docs.docker.com/engine/install/)

+3. To start the project:
+    - Create a `.env` file in the `Docker` directory and add the following environment variables:
+    MYSQL_ROOT_PASSWORD=your_password
+    MYSQL_DATABASE=your_database
-3. Run the following command to start the project:
+    - Save it and run the following command in the terminal:

     ```bash
     cd Docker